 To participate, please register using our Google form.
-Please note that participation in the 2021 SGP WiGRAPH event also requires SGP registration, or an approved registration waiver (detailed in the form).
+Please note that participation in the 2022 SGP WiGRAPH event also requires SGP registration (free).

 The link and password to our virtual chat room will be sent to all registered participants at a later date.